geoserver/geoserver.github.io/_posts/2024-03-19-geoserver-2-25-0-released.md

 ## Security Considerations

-This release addresses several security vulnerabilities, all of which require admin access, and is considered an essential upgrade for production systems.
+This release addresses several security vulnerabilities, all of which require admin access.

+* If you have updated to GeoServer 2.24.2 Release or GeoServer 2.23.5 Release you are already patched.
 * If you are working with a [commercial support provider](/support/) that volunteers with the geoserver-security email list they are already informed.
-* If you have updated to GeoServer 2.24.2 Release or GeoServer 2.23.5 Release you are already patched.

 Vulnerabilities: